The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 What would happen if my visa gets cancelled?

-If you are a foreigner working in Thailand then change jobs, the current employer should cancel your work permit.
+If you are a foreigner working in Thailand, then change jobs, your current employer should cancel your work permit.
 In case you lose your job or get terminated from your job, then your work visa (non-immigrant visa B) and work permit will be cancelled.

 Once your visa is cancelled, you will be given seven days to sort your things out to get ready to leave Thailand and go back to your home country.
 According to Thai Labor laws, whenever an employer cancels a work permit, they also need to cancel the work visa, as well.

-The same principle applies for other non-immigrant visas.
+The same principle applies to other non-immigrant visas.
 For example, if you just divorced your Thai spouse, your marriage visa will be cancelled.

 What happens if I overstay?